 Wanting to see some of the Highland's majestic mountains during winter, my friend and I made a trip to the UK's largest national park, the Cairngorms.

 The plan was to get to Aviemore, a town is conveniently placed near the park's centre, and do some hiking around.
-So, one mid-January morning, we boarded a train to get there.
-From Dundee, one has to transfer in Perth.
-As we had some spare time between the connections and it was a beautiful morning, we opted to make some use of it and see the city in the rising sunlight.
+So, one mid-January morning, we boarded a train in Dundee to get there.
+One has to do a transfer in Perth, which we used to see the city in the rising sunlight.

 However, just after getting off the railway station and taking a pic of the closest block of flats, the sky turned cloudy, hiding all the bright colours in a minute.
 Oh well.
-We got some food for the trip and returned to the station to catch the train.
+We got some food for the trip and returned to the station to catch the following train connection.

 Boarding the train brought all the excitement back, as the landscape outside the windows was changing from good to better...

-..
-And in about 90 minutes we were at the station in Aviemore, which we left immediately into the woods.
+In about 90 mins, we got to the Aviemore station, which we immediately left into the woods.

-Our first goal was the Loch An Eilein, a mountain lake with a small island with castle ruins from the 15th century.
-It looks like a set from a fairy tale.
+Our first goal was the Loch An Eilein, a mountain lake featuring a small island with a 15th-century castle ruin It looks like a set from a fairy tale.
 Or a horror.
-Either way, very cool.
+Excellent either way.

 From here, we walked to Loch Morlich, another lake roughly 8km (5mi) further towards the mountains, where we planned to spend a night in a hostel.